Cooking with Mamma C

 I'm talking about browned chicken cutlets (without bread crumbs), stacked with prosciutto, breaded eggplant and provolone.
 It's baked to melty perfection and accented with marinara sauce and basil.

-It's basically the love child of eggplant Parmigiana and chicken Parmigiana.
+It's basically the love child of eggplant Parmesan and chicken Parmigiana.
 Yum!!!

 Known as "pollo alla Sorrentina" in Italian, this dish is named after Sorrento, a town close to where Mom grew up in Naples.
 The meal is inspired by gnocchi alla Sorrentina, which is made with potato dumplings, fresh mozzarella and tomato sauce.